-For this reason, the Fitness Score is not included in the PLAYself Physical Literacy Score.
+For this reason, the final question of PLAYself, which measures overall fitness, is left out of the PLAYself Physical Literacy Score.
 However, this is not to say that fitness is unimportant; it is simply distinct from physical literacy.
 Understanding both fitness and physical literacy is important for the healthy development of all children.

-The Fitness Score, when used in conjunction with the PLAY tools, is a simple way to determine if the child's abilities, or lack thereof, are preventing them from being physically active.
+The Fitness Score, when used in conjunction with the PLAY Tools, is a simple way to determine if the child's abilities, or lack thereof, are preventing them from being physically active.
 This can help identify the child's need to be more physically active in order to develop their fitness components.

-Health-related fitness components include: cardiovascular fitness body composition
+Health-related fitness components include:

-(a healthy heart and system of delivering blood); strength (maximal force) and endurance (high repetition of contractions); flexibility (range of motion in joints); and

-(bones, muscles, fat, etc.).
+- cardiovascular fitness (a healthy heart and system of delivering blood); - strength (maximal force) and endurance (high repetition of contractions); - flexibility (range of motion in joints); and - body composition (bones, muscles, fat, etc.).